MarkAZhang/personal-portfolio/README.md

 This action allowed users to load items onto the system.

 The interface hides a lot of complexity.
-For example, users can select between multiple item types (each with their own fields), multiple target instruments (each with their own layout and constraints), and even bulk-load or bulk-unload multiple items.
+For example, users can select from multiple item types (each with their own fields) and multiple target instruments (each with their own layouts and constraints).
+Users could even load or unload multiple items in bulk.

-The design is modular and extensible: the interface has a common layout and appearance regardless of which optinos you select.
+The design is modular and extensible: the interface has a common layout and appearance regardless of which options you select.

 ![Load and Unload Items](./screenshots/monomer/load_and_unload_items.png)

 ### Schedule Now

-This action allowed users to schedule biological tasks onto the system.
-Users could specify parameters and schedule the task for now or defer it to later.
+This action allowed users to schedule biological "routines" (our name for a unit of work) onto the system.
+Users could specify parameters and schedule the routine for now or defer it to later.

 Note: the action was later renamed to Schedule Routines, but the screenshot shows the old text.